Skip to main content

 Services in your ecosystem can include many components, each with varying complexities.
 Some components may report data frequently, while others provide sparse data.
 Also, some services may be more critical to your business than others.

-Nobl9 offers a comprehensive solution, Composite SLOs 2.0, or Composites.
+Nobl9 offers a comprehensive solution, composite SLOs 2.0, or composites.
 Composites provide insights into such complex systems from the single entry point to the details of the smallest constituent, ensuring a complete understanding of your system's reliability.
 Even if you use distributed data sources to monitor your service, composites address this as wellβ€”you can add almost any SLO1 to your composite and have a unified view to your system's reliability.

 1Limitations